markusos/markusos.github.io/_posts/2016-01-07-create-a-site-map-using-casperjs-and-graphviz.markdown

 I recently challenged myself to start learning CasperJS, a scripting tool that is using the PhantomJS WebKit headless browser to navigate the web.
 For one of my first projects, I decided to build a site map generation script.
 Since I was already familiar with the Graphviz tools I decided to use the Graphviz sfdp command-line tool to generate visual site maps.
 This post is a short introduction to the tool, and how to use it.

 > CasperJS is an open-source navigation scripting & testing utility written in Javascript for the PhantomJS WebKit headless browser and SlimerJS (Gecko).
-It eases the process of defining a full navigation scenario and provides useful high-level functions, methods & syntactic sugar. - [casperjs.org](http://casperjs.org/)
+It eases the process of defining a full navigation scenario and provides useful high-level functions, methods & syntactic sugar. - [casperjs](https://github.com/casperjs/casperjs)

 The site mapper tool is available on [Github](https://github.com/markusos/site-mapper).

 ### How to use:

-Install CasperJS, for more instructions see here: [docs.casperjs.org](http://docs.casperjs.org/en/latest/installation.html)
+Install CasperJS, for more instructions see here: [docs.casperjs.org](https://github.com/casperjs/casperjs)

-{% highlight php %}
+{% highlight bash %}
 $ brew install casperjs --devel
 {% endhighlight %}

 Run the scrip to crawl your website, in this case this site "http://markusos.github.io/:

-{% highlight php %}
+{% highlight bash %}
 $ casperjs sitemap.js http://markusos.github.io/ > map.dot
 {% endhighlight %}